 This event was presented as part of the 'Out of this World: Science Fiction but not as you know it' season.

 The panelists Dr Mark Bould, Nalo Hopkinson and Professor Edward James discussed how Science Fiction explores dangerous and difficult ideas about fundamental sociological and political issues such as the nature of relationships, gender relations, fertility, social class and control.
 The discussion was chaired by Dr Farah Mendlesohn.
-The discussion is now available on our podcast page.
+The discussion is available as a podcast.

 British Library Summer Scholars Seminar Series - Seminar 2: Professor Patrick James on Canada and Afghanistan